Ice Age (2002 film): Box office

 The film had a $46.3 million opening weekend, a large number not usually seen until the summer season, and way ahead of Fox's most optimistic projection of about $30 million.
-It ranked number one at the box office during its first weekend, beating out Resident Evil, Showtime and The Time Machine.
+It ranked number one at the box office during its first weekend, beating out The Time Machine, Resident Evil, and Showtime.
 Ice Age broke Liar Liars record for a March opening (later surpassed in 2006 by its sequel, Ice Age: The Meltdown) and at the time was the third-best opening ever for an animated feature—after Monsters, Inc. ($62.6 million) and Toy Story 2 ($57.4 million).

 Ice Age finished its domestic box office run with $176,387,405 and grossed $383,257,136 worldwide, being the 9th highest gross of 2002 in North America and the 8th best worldwide at the time.
 It was one of the two animated films of that year to make over $100 million domestically, with the other one being Lilo & Stitch.